logsearch/logsearch-boshrelease/docs/getting-started/deploying-logsearch.md

     * Vagrant 1.6.5+ (check with `vagrant version`)
     * VirtualBox 4.3.18+ (check with `vboxmanage --version`)
     * A SSH client (check with `ssh -V`)
+    * 6GB of FREE RAM - we've tested on machines with 16MB+

 0. Installing above dependancies